UniversalDependencies/docs/workgroups/newdoc/object_predication.md

 udver: '2'
 ---

-# Clauses with Predication of Object Concepts
+# Clauses with Predication of Object Concepts and Equational Clauses

 Prototypical predication is predication of action concepts, where the predicate is a verb.
 Here we consider one type of nonprototypical